jbienz/ReGlass/docs/GameSettings.md

 	<td><b>1.0</b></td>
   </tr>
   <tr>
     <td colspan="7">Multiplier must be <i>exactly</i> <b>1.0</b> or the depth will always be white.
 Because of this, HL2 has somewhat limited dynamic range.
-You'll need to compensate for this in HoloPlay or ReGlass with depthiness.</td>
+You'll need to compensate for this in HoloPlay or Refract with depthiness.</td>
   </tr>
   <tr>
 	<td rowspan="2">Halo Master Chief Collection</td>